January 27, 2023

 DETAILED PROTOCOLS

-It is important to recognize that healthcare settings have separate CDC guidelines and masking continues to be mandatory in healthcare settings at AFRH.
+It is important to recognize that healthcare settings have separate CDC guidelines and masking continues to be mandatory in certain healthcare settings at AFRH.

 - Staff must wear personal protective equipment (PPE) including but not limited to gloves, eye protection, and N95s when caring for residents with diagnosed COVID.